dwagelaar/TTC2011/TTC2011/README.txt

 The ATL console shows the execution results.
 The generated model is called "ReversedEdgesGraph.xmi".

 To run reverseEdges.simplegt:
-1. Make a copy of the model "Graph.xmi", called "Copy of Graph.xmi".
-2. Select "Run -> Run Configurations..." from the main menu.
+1. Select "Run -> Run Configurations..." from the main menu.
-3. Select "ATL EMFTVM Transformation -> reverseEdges" from the list, and click "Run".
+2. Select "ATL EMFTVM Transformation -> reverseEdges" from the list, and click "Run".

 The ATL console shows the execution results.
-The generated model is stored back as "Copy of Graph.xmi".
+The generated model is called "Copy of Graph.xmi".

 Task 2.4: Simple Migration
 --------------------------